BasicOrganizer/basicorganizer.github.io/basicchecklists-privacy.md

 # Privacy Policy for Basic Lists

-**Last Updated: May 23, 2026**
+**Last Updated: August 18, 2026**

 ## Introduction

-This Privacy Policy explains how Basic Lists ("we", "our", or "the app") collects, uses, and protects information in connection with the Android mobile application.
+This Privacy Policy explains how Basic Lists ("we", "our", or "the app") collects, uses, and handles information in connection with the Android mobile application.
 The application was formerly published as **Basic Checklists**; this policy applies to the same product (package name: `com.basicorganizer.checklists`).

+This policy covers the Basic Lists Android application published by Basic Organizer.
+It does not govern Google Play, email providers, Google’s backup systems, device manufacturers, or other third-party services.
+Those parties have their own policies.

 Basic Organizer develops and maintains the app as an independent project.
-The application does not transmit checklist content to developer-operated servers.
+The application does not operate developer-run servers and does not upload checklist content to the developer.
 This document is provided for transparency and does not constitute legal advice.

 ## Developer Information